-The planning by l’Anson and building of The Toast Rack with Mr Charles Kynock
+The planning, by the architect Edward l’Anson, and building of The Toast Rack by Mr Charles Kynock

 This series of blogs in our From The Archives series is intended as a resource for schools and local residents who are interested in researching local history.